Dilan012/EasyVote-Android-App/README.md

 5. **View Poll Results**:
     - Poll admins can view results in the results section, where graphical charts and graphs provide a clear summary of poll outcomes.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or fix:
-    ```bash
-    git checkout -b feature-branch
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -am 'Add new feature'
-    ```
-4. Push your changes to your forked repository:
-    ```bash
-    git push origin feature-branch
-    ```
-5. Create a Pull Request to merge your changes into the main repository.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your.email@example.com].
+For any questions or inquiries, please contact Dilan at dilanmadusanka5555@gmail.com.